Pork feet stew – Körömpörkölt

 Körömpörkölt is the heavyweight champion of stews.
 Its taste and consistency differ completely from other stews, this sticky dish is unique in its way.
 It can be also treated as a “medicinal preparation” because körömpörkölt is rich in collagen, which is good for your skin and joints.

-I always use the hind feet of the pig as they are fleshier than the front feet.
+I always use the hind pork feet as they are fleshier than the front feet.
 I usually ask the butcher to cut the feet into bigger pieces, so I just have to rinse and clean them at home.

 - 2 hind feet